plops/cl-cpp-generator2/example/154_stm32/article.md

 - signal variation within oversampling period must be < 0.5 LSB
 - provides 1 bit additional resolution for each doubling of oversampling rate

+# hal [11]

+- stm32cubemx is a graphical software tool to generate c initialization code using graphical wizards

+- hal .. stm32 abstraction layer for all peripherals
+- ll .. low-layer apis that are closer to the hardware only for some peripherals that need optimized access

+- hal drivers are feature oriented

+- strict ansi c, checked with code sonar, compliant misra c 2012

+- this is a huge document and i don't think i need this level of detail right now